Please check out: HOT ROD GARDEN TRACTOR PULLERS ASSOCIATION

 Any hydrostatically driven IH or MTD Cub Cadet garden tractor can be easily converted into a clutch drive tractor using the transaxle and clutch/driveshaft components out of a clutch drive "parts" tractor, as long as the frames on the donor and recipient tractors match.
 IE: a narrow frame for a narrow frame, a wide frame for a wide frame and a spread frame for a spread frame.
 The transaxles for all IH and early MTD Cub Cadets are basically the same, rather if it's an internal or external brake design.
 The clutch/driveshaft components must match the frame of the donor tractor to be converted.
 For example: to convert an IH Cub Cadet wide frame model 109, 129, 149, 1250, 1450 or 1650 into a clutch/gear drive, the complete clutch assembly with the throw-out bearing release lever and cross bracket, and transaxle from either an IH Cub Cadet model 86, 108, 128, 800, 1000 or 1200 must be used.
 The brake components will also be needed from these tractors.

-Most IH-built Cub Cadets come from the factory with a cast iron K-series Kohler engine.
+Most IH-built Cub Cadets come from the factory with a cast iron block, K-series Kohler engine.
 And almost every late model of the spread frame Cub Cadet that's made by either IH or MTD are hydrostatically driven, with the exception of models 582, 1050, 1535, 1606 and 1806 which are all clutch driven with a durable and light-weight MTD-built aluminum case transaxle.

 Remember, when building and/or acquiring a pulling tractor, remember - it's best to use what the winners are using - a direct clutch drive (no belt involved) Cub Cadet and use the biggest engine your club's rules allow in its tractor's class.
 The best Cub Cadet model to use is either: 70, 71, 72, 73, 100, 102, 104, 106, 122, 124, 126, 86, 108, 128, 800, 1000, 1200, 582, 682, 782, 1282, 982, 1050, 1512, 1535, 1606 or 1806.
 And there's sanctioning rules with every pulling club or association regarding how a tractor should be built or set up.
 Not all clubs use the same sanctioning rules and specifications.
 The rules vary from one club to another.
 You'll need to contact the person in charge of the club you plan to pull with and acquire a copy of their up-to-date rules and ask their pullers questions before you build a tractor.
 And while you're at the pulls, look over the pulling tractors and ask the pullers questions regarding how to build a durable and competitive tractor.
 And remember - if you're going to build it, you might as well build it to win!
 Go here to find a pulling club near you: Hot Links to Various Garden Tractor Pulling Clubs and Associations.